\'Etale duality for constructible sheaves on arithmetic schemes

 where the maps of second and third type have non-zero target only for $i = 0,1$, and in case $i=1$ they are only defined if $[\kappa(x):\kappa(x)^p] \le p^r$.
 For a point $x \in X$, we wrote $H^*(x,-)$ for \'etale cohomology of $x = \Spec(\kappa(x))$, so this is just the Galois cohomology of $\kappa(x)$, the residue field at $x$.
+The sheaf $\logwitt x r n$ is the inverse image of $\logwitt U r n$, where $U$ is a dense smooth open subscheme of $\ol{\{x\}}$.
 These maps are defined via the Galois cohomology of discrete valuation fields, symbol maps on Milnor $K$-theory, and the valuation (see \S\ref{sect0-6} below).
 Therefore we will write $\dKyx$ for these maps, and denote sheafified variants in the same way.
 In particular, for $i=r=0$ the first and the last maps via Kummer theory correspond to the map

 induced by the discrete valuations on the normalization of $\O_{\overline{\{y\}},x}$.

 It has become customary to denote

 for an (essentially) smooth scheme over a perfect field of characteristic $p$.
 With this notation, all maps above have the form